 As we explored above, semiconductors are typically constructed from a wide range of materials, and fiber laser welding is capable of working with this variety of substances.
 Better yet, it provides an advantage that many other laser processes don’t; its ability to work with reflective metals such as copper and aluminium.
 Many other processes struggle with these as the beam is reflected back into the system.
 Our fiber lasers, on the other hand, are designed to ensure the user has no such problem.

-All of these various materials and components need to be welded together with strong joints that can stand the test of time, hence the reason fiber laser welding is the go to choice.
+All of these various materials and components need to be welded together with strong joints that can stand the test of time.
 Furthermore, there is minimal heat output during the process, meaning that the surrounding area of the semiconductor suffers no negative effects.